Tap Water for Animals: Water for Dogs

 1.4 Dog-Bottled Water

 Bottled water is, for the most part, entirely suitable for dog consumption.
-In fact, bottled water companies frequently go to extraordinary lengths to guarantee their items are safe for human utilization, so they are disinfected and filtered to eliminate any hurtful microorganisms that might actually wipe people and pets out.
+Bottled water companies frequently go to extraordinary lengths to guarantee their items are safe for human utilization, so they are disinfected and filtered to eliminate any hurtful microorganisms that might wipe people and pets out.

 BENEFITS: